 2. What Is Their Experience With Immigration Cases?

 Experience is a massive factor in whether you will succeed in your application or not.
 This is because immigration law is a complex set of codified instructions and precedents.
-If your lawyer is new or the firm you hire is unspecialized in this form of law, you could discover that you cannot continue in the process.
+Lawyers have varying areas of practice, like Labor Law, Taxation, and Criminal Law, among others.
+An Estate Lawyer and a Trademark Lawyer, for instance, have their own areas of expertise, and if your concern is all about Immigration Law, then you must find a firm or a practitioner that has dedicated their time and efforts to master this specific area.
 Additionally, a good lawyer can make seemingly insurmountable hurdles disappear.
 Some sub-questions you should ask are:

 - Do they have experience with similar cases?